Kriti Kharbanda: Expansion and streaming projects (2020–present)

-Kharbanda's only release in 2020 was Bejoy Nambiar's Taish with Jim Sarbh and Samrat, whichreleased on ZEE5 as a feature film and six-episode series.
-Bollywood Hungama mentions, "Kriti Kharbanda looks stunning and gives an impressive performance".
-Times of India mentions, "Kriti Kharbanda, Sanjeeda Sheikh and Saloni Batra play three very different women standing at three crucial junctions in their respective lives.
+Kharbanda's only release in 2020 was Bejoy Nambiar's Taish opposite Jim Sarbh and Pulkit Samrat, which released on ZEE5 as a feature film and six-episode series.
+Pallabi Dey Purkayastha mentions, "Kriti, Sanjeeda and Saloni play three very different women standing at three crucial junctions in their respective lives.
 As Arfa, Kharbanda is a sucker for love and the peacemaker of the livid gang."
+In 2021, she appeared in ZEE5's 14 Phere, directed by Devanshu Singh opposite Vikrant Massey, playing a Jatt girl Aditi.
+Stutee Ghosh of The Quint wrote, "Kriti Kharbanda as Aditi, has a very thinly written character sketch, but she manages to be charming throughout."

-In 2021, she appeared in ZEE5's 14 Phere, directed by Devanshu Singh opposite Vikrant Massey.
-The Quint wrote, "Kriti Kharbanda as Aditi, has a very thinly written character sketch, but she manages to be charming throughout."
-Times of India gave mixed reviews and said, "While Kriti’s screen presence is stunning, especially in the bridal and ethnic attires, she fails to match up to the skilled acting of Vikrant.
-Even as she tries hard to portray a bold and fearless Jatni, she is stuck with a poker face expression for most parts.
+Following a four year hiatus from screen, Kharbanda expanded to web with the second season of Rana Naidu, where she played an ambitious entrepreneur alongside Rana Daggubati.
+Sangeetha Devi Dundoo stated, "Kriti is a notable addition, portraying a morally ambiguous character with ease."
+Mayur Sanap noted, "The most enjoyable of all is Kriti's scheming woman who is just so nonchalant about her nasty ways.
+It's a delicious character and Kriti plays her with complete relish."
+Kharbanda will next appear in Abir Sengupta's Risky Romeo opposite Sunny Singh.